Updated July 29, 2021

-You hear traffic reports about a long ferry wait here, and a long ferry line over there.
-The people in those lines are not having any fun, and if they’re traveling as part of a getaway those waits are cutting into their “me” time.
+But, you hear traffic reports about a long ferry wait here, and a long ferry line over there.

 It gets crazy busy on the ferries on those three and four-day weekends.
 If you’re going to hop in your car on a Friday afternoon or Saturday morning to make a day of it, you’re probably going to end up frustrated You’ll have a better experience if you use a vacation day and either come a day early or make your own three-day weekend.